FarnazNK/FarnazNK/README.md

 I focus on backend architecture, applied AI, reliability, evaluation, security, and observability — systems that are designed to be tested, measured, and operated rather than just demonstrated.

-> **Live demo note:** the APIs use Render's free hosting tier, so the first request after inactivity can take roughly 30–60 seconds while a service wakes.
-The repositories, tests, architecture, and documentation are available immediately.

 ## Featured Projects

 ### [RAG Agent](https://github.com/FarnazNK/rag-agent)